Age related diseases

 Location: DIBIT1 A1, Floor 4, Room 18a

-Recent work in the Cenci Lab explored the autophagic control of protein and organelle homeostasis in malignant PCs, revealing novel stress features and an unprecedented non-oncogene addiction of MM to autophagy-related circuits, which hold promise for the identification of new molecular targets and markers of clinical use against PC cancers.
-Dr. Cenci’s enduring interest in bone cell biology and in the skeletal microenvironment prompted his lab to deploy diverse integrated approaches to explore the vicious relationship of myeloma with the bone marrow.
+The Cenci Lab currently explores the autophagic control of protein and organelle homeostasis in malignant plasma cells, revealing unprecedented oncosuppressive mechanisms and new vulnerabilities and therapeutic targets against plasma cell cancers.
+Enduring interest in bone cell biology and in the skeletal microenvironment affords integrated approaches to explore the vicious relationship of myeloma within the bone marrow.